agmmnn/awesome-blender/README.md

     -   [GoB](https://github.com/JoseConseco/GoB) : GoZ-alike tools for simple ZBrush-Blender interchange.
     -   [Brush Manager for Blender](https://gumroad.com/l/zLBPz) : is an add-on for Blender that helps you to create custom brushes, store them in a file and organize the library of various categories of brushes.
 -   Snapping-Align:
-    -   [Mesh Align Plus](https://github.com/egtwobits/mesh_mesh_align_plus) : Precisely align, move, and measure+match objects and mesh parts in your 3D scenes.
+    -   [Mesh Align Plus](https://github.com/egtwobits/mesh_mesh_align_plus) : Precisely align, move, 和 measure+match objects and mesh parts in your 3D scenes.
     -   [Easy Align](https://blenderartists.org/t/addon-easy-align/685704) : Easy Align addon allows you to align mesh objects origins and align mesh objects to each others easily, it works in both Edit mode and Object mode. [![][repo]](https://github.com/sergeod9/Easy_Align_Addon)
     -   [Blign](https://jack-cooke.github.io/blign/) : is an alignment and distribution tool for Blender.
 It allows users to align and distribute shapes with many different options.
 -   Mesh Generate/Stylization: